Roman0316/schoolTasck-/README.md

 NODE_ENV - Specifies whether the application is running in "development" or "production" mode.
 API_PORT - Port number on which the API server should listen for incoming requests.
-FRONTEND_URL - URL where the frontend application is hosted or served from.
+FRONTEND_URL - URL where the frontend application is hosted or served from(registration form: http://localhost:5000/api/auth/register).

 #DATABASE
 PGUSER - Username used to authenticate with the PostgreSQL database.